vhscom/svelte-headlessui-starter/README.md

 ## Deploying

 Supported deployment environments include Vercel, Cloudflare and Netlify.
-Other environments may be included in the future.
-See [adapter-auto](https://www.npmjs.com/package/@sveltejs/adapter-auto) for most current list of supported environments.
-Instructions for Vercel and Cloudflare included below.
+Other environments may be supported in the future.
+See [adapter-auto](https://www.npmjs.com/package/@sveltejs/adapter-auto) for list of automatically supported environments.

+Note that although Cloudflare uses Node to build the project its SSR functionality is performed in Web Workers.
+As a result, code that requires Node explicitly such as `dotenv` is forbidden.
+Reference the `engines` property in `package.json` for the minimum Node version required to build the project regardless of deployment target used.

 ### Vercel

 To deploy your app to Vercel run `vercel` for testing or `vercel --prod` for production.
 Assumes you've signed-up for and authenticated with Vercel from the [Vercel CLI](https://vercel.com/cli).
 No additional configuration is required.
 If you wish to create a Continuous Integration (CI) setup with a git repo connected to Vercel, consult the Vercel docs.

-### Cloudflare
+### Cloudflare Pages

-Cloudflare is a little more involved and deployments blocked until [sk-auth/issues/42](https://github.com/Dan6erbond/sk-auth/issues/42) is resolved.
-The referenced issue has an open pull request in case you wish to fork until the package is updated with a fix.

-You can get a CI setup running without any additional configuration described in the [Cloudflare Docs for Svelte](https://developers.cloudflare.com/pages/framework-guides/deploy-a-svelte-site/).
-Reference the `engines` property in `package.json` for the minimum Node version required to build the project.
+You can get a CI setup running without any additional configuration as described in the [Cloudflare Docs for Svelte](https://developers.cloudflare.com/pages/framework-guides/deploy-a-svelte-site/).
+See [Wrangler Configuration](https://developers.cloudflare.com/workers/cli-wrangler/configuration/) and [here](https://github.com/sveltejs/kit/issues/2966) for CLI-based deployments, which are a bit more involved.

-For CLI-based deployments use the `wrangler publish` command.
-Assumes you've signed-up for and logged into your Cloudflare account using [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler/install-update/), and that a `wrangler.toml` has been created within the project.
-See [Wrangler Configuration](https://developers.cloudflare.com/workers/cli-wrangler/configuration/) and [here](https://github.com/sveltejs/kit/issues/2966) for additional help.
+#### Error 1102: Worker exceeded resource limits

+Once you've deployed to Cloudflare Pages, if you see the error indicated that means you've gone over the CPU budget during server-side rendering.
+Cloudflare set a 50ms budget for Functions (Workers) during the beta.
+Enable the `debug` flag in `environment.prod.ts` and try again.
 ## Rights

 Svelte Headless UI Starter - Launch your next Svelte app using Headless UI.<br>